 - Oh yes and the ‘i’ icon top right of the summary doesn’t do anything at all.

 All those bugs are basic issues that should be built into the feature from the very start.
-It seems Microsoft is dumping more and more Copilot features into their apps without even the basic functionality tests.
+It seems Microsoft is dumping more and more Copilot features into their apps without even the basic functionality tests or considering customers feedback.

 Copilot coverage at Office-Watch.com